ipython/ipython/docs/source/overview.rst

 Portability and Python requirements
 -----------------------------------

-Version 6.3+ supports Python 3.4 and higher.
+Version 7.0+ supports Python 3.4 and higher.
-Versions 6.0 to 6.2 support Python 3.3 and higher.
+Versions 6.x support Python 3.3 and higher.
 Versions 2.0 to 5.x work with Python 2.7.x releases and Python 3.3 and higher.
 Version 1.0 additionally worked with Python 2.6 and 3.2.
 Version 0.12 was the first version to fully support Python 3.